octo-technology/OpenTezos/docs/ligo/examples.md

 ---
 id: examples
-title: Examples
+title: More examples
 authors: Maxime Sallerin, Benjamin Pilia and Frank Hillard
 ---

 ## Function

-The example below comes from [Tezos Academy](https://tezosacademy.io/pascal/chapter-functions) and represents a modification of the id of a 'spaceship'.
+The example below comes from [Tezos Academy](https://tezosacademy.io/pascal/chapter-functions) and represents a modification of the id of a `spaceship`.

-So the following function takes as string `my_ship` as input, modifies the third character to 1 and assigns the result to a constant `modified_ship`.
+So the following function takes a string `my_ship` as input, modifies the third character to 1 and assigns the result to a constant `modified_ship`.

 ```js
 type ship_code is string